apurvis/controlled_sub_data/README.md

 Under the hood, statute amendments are just statutes with a parent statute that they are amending.

 You then add/remove substances to the statute by clicking on "Add a substance to/Expire a substance from this statute".
-To amend statutes in ways that expire scheduling of substance, check is "Is this an expiration?" checkbox
+To amend statutes in ways that expire scheduling of substance, check is "Is this an expiration?" checkbox.

 ### Adding/Expiring Substances to Statutes or Statute Amendments